irregularkvng/alx-low_level_programming/0x0D-preprocessor/README.md

-#0x0 D. C - Preprocessor
+# 0x0 D.C - Preprocessor

 ## Tasks in the preprocessor project